Krrishgogri/Sample/src/readme.txt

-Version 2 of the software is here
+This is the updated version of Version 1 of the software is here